San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/probabilistic-matching.md

   filter(!match %in% c("probably no match", "sim name + same year"))
 ```

-`rl_prob_matches` is a data frame of records that are likely matches!
+`rl_prob_matches` is a data frame of records that are likely matches.

 ## Using fastLink